This gluten-free oat flour bread is made with just a few simple ingredients in only one bowl! No refined flour (oat flour only), butter or dairy!

 One more thing before we get to the recipe, let’s talk about the ingredients in case you have more questions.

 Oat Flour – I prefer to make my own but you can also buy it.
 Make sure it’s ground super fine with a food processor.
+Get step by step instructions on how to make oat flour in this post.

 Original Non-Dairy Milk – Any non-dairy milk will work here but you’ll want the original unsweetened version, not vanilla.
 I’m not sure if cows milk will work though because it has more fat and protein in it.
 If you don’t have nondairy milk on hand I would just use water.